Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 embed the question using the same model and then compare cosine similarity with the vector in qdrant.
 ticker and year filter is used.

-note: adding a code logic of year into searching will be very helpful with hit rate. currently i have llm list recent year and then filter by that year. the recent year is current year, but the filing may be done the year before. i will add a json file listed ticker, fiscal year end and recent filing date. routing llm only spit out year mentioned in question, which could be 'recent', 'latest'. if so llm would return [] in year.
+note: there are gaps between 10k file reporting date and fiscal year end date. now i am using last fiscal year in duckdb to get recent year. but the gap is actually common, because a lot of company has year end 12/31, so the fiscal year is previous year, but reporting year is next.
+plan to add a file to map ticker, fiscal year end, reporting date.

 ## agentic RAG
 ### routing layer
 store descriptions of qdrant database and duckdb database summary and schema in a file.
-ask LLM if user question is related to any of above database. if not domain related, target = irrelant if related to duckdb schema, target = duckdb if qdrant database related, target = qdrant if both database related, target = both if company mentioned not in company list, target = not_in_list
+ask LLM if user question is related to any of above database.
+if not domain related, target = irrelant
+if related to duckdb schema, target = duckdb
+if qdrant database related, target = qdrant
+if both database related, target = both
+if company mentioned not in company list, target = not_in_list

 ### workflow
 search data function: